-Lynn began training German Shepherds in the sport of Schutzhund in 1997.
-She has taken her dogs through all phases of this sport including the SchH3 level and several tracking titles.
-Lynn’s dogs also have their CGC (Canine Good Citizen) certificates.
-She is an active member and Board Member of the Phoenix Schutzhund Club.
-Lynn believes it is important for the handler and the dog to form a strong bond of trust and love from the beginning and she tailors her training to fully developing this bond through positive reward and reinforcement.
-She believe it is important for you and your new best friend to enjoy being together by having a dog who is fully under control and a joy to be around.
+Lynn has been actively training companion dogs at AZ Dog Sports for five years at all levels of Obedience as well as all levels of AKC CGC titles.
+She is an AKC CGC Evaluator up to the AKC Urban Canine level and the AKC STAR Puppy program, and also an APDT Professional Member.
+She began training German Shepherds in the sport of Schutzhund in 1997.
+She has taken her dogs through all phases of this sport including the IPO3 level and tracking titles.
+Her dogs also have their CGC (Canine Good Citizen) certificates.
+She is an active member of the Phoenix Schutzhund Club and currently Club president.
+She believes it is important the handler and the dog form a strong bond of trust and love from the beginning and she tailors her training to fully developing this bond through positive reward and reinforcement.
+She believes it is important for you and your canine friend to enjoy being together by having a dog who is fully under control and a joy to be around.

 For the past ten years Karen has been training dogs of all breeds and experience levels and she is a Certified Master Trainer.
 She has experience working with reactive dogs, teaching agility and obedience at all levels.
 Karen’s German Shepherd has titles in Rally Novice, Advanced and Excellence, along with receiving her Canine Good Citizen certification.
 Her Sheltie and enjoys Agility for fun and she is a certified Therapy Dog.
 As a trainer working with various companies and private clients Karen has had the opportunity to work with hundreds of dogs and feel that each dog learns differently and no one method is perfect for all dogs- training needs to be flexible for the dog and owner.
 Her goal is for no one to give up on their dog.